anayleeloolxp/moodle-block_tb_headings/readme.md

-# Leeloo LXP Headings Block
+# Leeloo LXP Highlights Block
-this block allows you to show headings blocks added in Leeloo LXP to. be shown on moodle.
+this block allows you to show Highlights blocks added in Leeloo LXP to. be shown on moodle.
 Installation Instructions
 =========================